Karimkhanov/La-Jusel/README.md

 + Django
 + Angular

-# How to run the project?
+# How to clone the project?

 1. [x] Clone this project to your machine
 ```